 Definition of bomb

-A bomb is a hand that is very strong. bomb is not an official term, but is a common expression in spoken language.
-Usually, you'll want to "slowplay" your bombs, i.e. play them passively so that your opponent stays hooked.
-For example, if we have a pair of jacks in our hand and the flop is 2-2-J, we have a bomb, an almost unbeatable hand (except against a square of course).
+A bomb is a hand that is very strong.
+Bomb is not an official term, but a common phrase in the vernacular.
+Generally, we will want to "slowplay" our bombs, that is, play them passively so that your opponent stays hooked.
+For example, if we have a pair of jacks in our hand and the flop shows 2-2-J, we have a bomb, a hand that is almost unbeatable (except against a four of a kind, of course).

-Should you play your bombs quickly or slowly?
+Should you play your bombs fast or slow?

 The answer to the question depends on the texture of the flop or the board.
-If the board is dry, it will be better to play passively.
-If the board is dynamic with several prints, it will be better to play quickly, even with a bomb!
+If the board is dry, it is best to play passively.
+If the board is dynamic, offering several draws, it is better to play quickly, even with a bomb!
 Let's see 2 examples.

 You have 99 in hand on 9-J-Q. You certainly have a bomb, but the board is dynamic.
-And if there is also a color print, you will want to play this flop as quickly as possible.
+And if there's a flush draw, you'll want to play that flop as quickly as possible.
 Bet big and raise big.
-When faced with a raise, over-raise!
+Faced with a raise, re-raise!

-Another situation, you have 55 in hand on 2-5-5.
-You have the best possible hand that qualifies as a bomb!
-There are almost no draws, the board is rainbow (spades, clubs and hearts) so there are no color draws.
+Another situation, you have 55 in your hand on 2-5-5.
+You have the best possible hand which obviously qualifies as a bomb!
+The draws are almost non-existent, the board is rainbow (spades, clubs and hearts) so there are no color draws.
 On this type of board, play slowly!
-The check and the call are to be preferred.
+The check and call are to be preferred.